 - Why it’s important to use the right words (like the three life-changing words Marisa teaches you to use) and be clear with your mind

 - The PPP — if it’s not permanent, personal, or pervasive, it’s not coming to get you and it can go away

 Cancer affects so many people (whether directly or indirectly).
 There’s even a specific day of the year to raise awareness — World Cancer Day, which falls on February 4th.

 So yes, cancer absolutely sucks.
 But you don’t.

 There are people who are living proof that cancer isn’t a death sentence.
 People like Dr. Axe’s mom who’s living well into her 60’s, Alex who beat stage four, and Marisa who knows she’s enough.

 The human spirit is stronger than anything that can happen to it.— C. C. Scott

 If you find yourself needing a little help, you’re always welcome at Mindvalley.

 Here, you’ll find science-backed resources, like Marisa’s Rapid Transformational Therapy Quest, to help you through your healing journey.
 What’s more, our tribe is filled with like-minded people (and perhaps, those who’re also battling cancer or survived it), so you don’t ever have to stand alone.

-No matter which color ribbon you don or the severity of the disease living in your body, just remember: broken crayons still color.
+No matter which color ribbon you wear or the severity of the disease living in your body, just remember that broken crayons still color.